 Instead of addressing this new feature head-on, they decided to introduce it through the use of a comedic storyline.
 The storyline they created focuses on a father’s dedication to keeping his daughter safe on her first date.
 Kevin Hart, the father, follows the car using the new feature “Car Finder”.
 While following the car he sneakily scares off the boy who took his daughter out on a date.
 Throughout the storyline, they added exaggerated scenes of Kevin Hart hiding in stuffed animals and riding in a helicopter with missiles.
 It is safe to say that Kevin Hart is not playing around when it comes to his daughter.

-The reason why this advertising strategy works is because of two reasons: Pathos and structure.
-Pathos is used a lot in this commercial to help viewers gain a better connection with the commercial.
+The reason why this style of marketing works is because of two reasons: Pathos and structure.
+Pathos is used a lot in this commercial to help viewers find a deeper connection with the product.
 The commercial uses humor to bring in the audience through the silly antics Kevin Hart goes through to look over his daughter.
-However, throughout the story you also can gain a since of nostalgia, love, or warm feeling from seeing how much a father cares for his daughter.
+However, throughout the story, you also can gain a sense of nostalgia, love, or a warm feeling from seeing how much a father cares for his daughter.